Chipping Warden

-Chipping Warden is a village and former civil parish, now in the parish of Chipping Warden and Edgcote, in the West Northamptonshire district, in the county of Northamptonshire, England, about 6 mi northeast of the Oxfordshire town of Banbury.
+Chipping Warden is a village in the civil parish of Chipping Warden and Edgcote, in the West Northamptonshire district, in the county of Northamptonshire, England, about 6 mi northeast of the Oxfordshire town of Banbury.

 The parish is bounded to the east and south by the River Cherwell, to the west by the boundary with Oxfordshire and to the north by field boundaries.
 On 1 October 2008 the parish was abolished and merged with Edgcote to form "Chipping Warden & Edgcote".

 The 2001 Census recorded a parish population of 529 in 234 households, increasing to 537 in the civil parish of Chipping Warden and Edgcote at the 2011 census.

 Toponymy

 'Warden' means 'Watch hill', referring to Warden Hill a mile northeast of the village.
 It had a 'market' from the late 14th century hence the 'Chipping' addition.
 The hundred is named after Chipping Warden.

 Archaeology

 Just south of Chipping Warden village is Arbury Banks, the remains of an Iron Age hillfort.
 It is about 200 yard in diameter and has been heavily damaged by centuries of ploughing.

 At Blackgrounds about 3/4 mi east of the village are the remains of a Roman villa beside the River Cherwell.
 An investigation in 1849 found a Roman bathhouse 36 ft long by 18 ft wide, and four human burials have been found that may be related to the settlement.
 Roman coins found at the site indicate that it was inhabited in the 3rd and 4th centuries AD.
 English Heritage has placed the villa on its Heritage at Risk Register, citing threats from ploughing and a risk of collapse.